-Christmas Day I spent meditating.
-That’s right.
-Something I’ve never had use for, and often disdained as a profound waste of time.
-Of course, I’ve known of its uses to reduce stress, but I’m not prone to anxiety.
-I’ve simply never had the inclination to sit for long durations, focus on breathing, and empty the mind of thought.
+Christmas Day I spent meditating, which is something I’ve never had use for, and often disdained as a profound waste of time.
+I’ve known of its uses to reduce stress, but I’m not prone to anxiety, and I’ve simply never had the inclination to sit for long durations, focus on breathing, and empty the mind of thought.
 Thinking is too rich and fun for that.

 Or at least sometimes.
-In Waking Up, Sam Harris underscores the dark side to thinking.
+In Waking Up, Sam Harris calls attention to the dark side to thinking.
 From the moment we get out of bed we’re thinking and talking to ourselves non-stop, and by these self-conversations we engineer our suffering — ranging from our dissatisfaction with the mediocrity of daily existence to relentless, full-blown misery.
 Thought is the culprit of despair.

 I’d never thought of “thought” as being so treacherous, probably because I find the life of the mind exciting, but also since I’m a relatively happy person.
 I count myself fortunate to have a satisfying career and hobbies I can make time for.
 But Harris points out that even for people who enjoy life (or think they do), happiness is transitory.
 The happiness we get comes only by reiterating pleasures — good food and sex, bonding with friends and family, enjoying our hobbies or careers or passions or whatever fulfills us — and the happiness is fleeting.
 It doesn’t last.
 Pleasures need to be repeated.
 In the meantime, we’re held hostage by thoughts: our self-ruminations covering fears and insecurities and worries and doubts.